RevanHUB/weather-api/README.md

 ### Development 🧑‍💻

-Currently there is some facts to be polished of user experience to be changed!
+Currently there is some issues to be polished about user experience!

 Thanks for view!